YaqiangCao/NLP_DL_by_Examples/README.md

-My code and test data fro learning nature language processing, including basic pre-processing and algorithm implementing.
+My code and test data for learning nature language processing (NLP), including basic pre-processing and algorithm implementing for Chinese, especially in the area of biology, drug and clinic.